Skip to main content

 • Use an antimicrobial or fluoride mouthwash

-• Return for regular cleanings every 3-6 months (your dentist will recommend frequency)
+• Return for regular cleanings every 3–6 months as recommended

-These guidelines apply to most dental procedures and promote optimal healing:
+These guidelines apply to most dental procedures and promote optimal healing across the board.

 Universal Do's